pulumi/pulumi-terraform/README.md

     $ git clone git@github.com:pulumi/pulumi-terraform $GOPATH/src/github.com/pulumi/pulumi-terraform
     $ cd $GOPATH/src/github.com/pulumi/pulumi-terraform

-Before building, you will need to ensure dependencies have been restored to your enlistment:

-    $ dep ensure

 At this point you can run make to build and run tests: